PriNad/QuIK/docs/index.md

 	<font color="#F28C28">Title:</font> Tradeoffs between connectivity and codes <br>
 	<br>

 	<font color="#F28C28">Abstract:</font> For quantum error-correcting codes to be realizable, it is important that the qubits subject to the code constraints exhibit some form of limited connectivity.
-The works of Bravyi & Terhal (BT) and Bravyi, Poulin & Terhal (BPT) established that geometric locality constrains code properties -- for instance [[n,k,d]] quantum codes defined by local checks on the D-dimensional lattice must obey kd2/(D−1)≤O(n).
+The works of Bravyi & Terhal (BT) and Bravyi, Poulin & Terhal (BPT) established that geometric locality constrains code properties -- for instance \( [[ n,k,d ]] \) quantum codes defined by local checks on the \(D\)-dimensional lattice must obey \( \frac{kd^2}{D−1} \leq O(n) \).
 Baspin and Krishna studied the more general question of how the connectivity graph associated with a quantum code constrains the code parameters.
 These trade-offs apply to a richer class of codes compared to the BPT and BT bounds, which only capture geometrically-local codes.
 We extend and improve this work, establishing a tighter dimension-distance trade-off as a function of the size of separators in the connectivity graph.
 We also obtain a distance bound that covers all stabilizer codes with a particular separation profile, rather than only LDPC codes. <br>
 	<br>

 	 This talk is based on the following papers:  <a href="https://arxiv.org/abs/2106.00765">https://arxiv.org/abs/2106.00765</a> , <a href="https://arxiv.org/abs/2109.10982">https://arxiv.org/abs/2109.10982</a> , <a href="https://arxiv.org/abs/2307.03283">https://arxiv.org/abs/2307.03283</a> . <br>